-Madeline is passionate about social justice and has strived to centre her work in intersectional feminism.
-Her role at NYWC will encourage volunteers and women to develop their chosen skills and amplify the change they want to make in their community.
+Madeline strives to centre her work in intersectional feminism and social justice.
+Her role at NYWC encourages volunteers and women to develop their chosen skills and amplify the change they want to make in their community.
 Madeline’s prior work and volunteer efforts in communications, the queer indie film industry and politics reflects her commitment to see more women in leadership roles in all realms of life.
 For example, she is proud to have helped recruit the most diverse and female-focused slate of candidates in Ontario NDP history.
 Above all, Madeline wishes to empower women to be able to champion their own voices and perspectives.

 Yaa Gyamfuah Nsiah, Group Programs Coordinator & Facilitator